isomerpages/pa-cdcne/_events/Past Events/Shaping Hearts 2023.md

 ---
 ![](/images/R85_5236.jpg)

-Ass

-We're thrilled to share the return of our annual Shaping Hearts event, the largest inclusive arts festival in Singapore that celebrates the power of inclusivity and artistic diversity!

-* Our Tampines Hub: 11 November to 26 November 2023
-* One Punggol: 18 November to 3 December 2023
+As the curtains close on another spectacular edition of Shaping Hearts, we look back on this journey we've embarked on together!

-Shaping Hearts 2023 is more than just an arts exhibition; it's a celebration of the extraordinary talents of "Heartists" with disabilities.
-These talented individuals have overcome challenges and created remarkable artworks that tell their stories of strength and resilience.

-The festival features a captivating art exhibition, live performances, art sales, and a heartwarming charity art auction, all in the spirit of promoting awareness, acceptance, and inclusivity within our community.
+Shaping Hearts 2023 was not just an arts exhibition, but it was also a celebration of the spirit and talents of our "Heartists" – artists with disabilities who have conquered challenges to create masterpieces that resonate with strength and resilience.
+Over 150 artists contributed their art, sharing their stories and inspiring all who attended.
+The festival boasted captivating art exhibitions, exciting live performances, art sales, and a heartwarming charity art auction.

+We are grateful for the overwhelming support from our partners, donors, and art enthusiasts who joined us in this journey.
+Together, we raised close to $500,000, a testament to the collective commitment to fostering an inclusive society.
+These funds will play a pivotal role in supporting persons with disabilities in their pursuit of the arts, creating opportunities for them.

-Visit [www.shapinghearts.sg](https://shapinghearts.sg/) to view and purchase the artworks and merchandise online, supporting the cause and learning more about Shaping Hearts and the people that are a part of it.
+For those who couldn't attend in person, our online gallery at  [www.shapinghearts.sg](www.shapinghearts.sg) remains open, offering a virtual space to explore and purchase the  artworks and merchandise.
+Join us in continuing to champion the cause, supporting the Heartists and learning more about the incredible stories behind the art!